 - If no agreement is made, a trial may take place.

-- A final judgement is made, and the divorce is finalized.
+- A final judgment is made, and the divorce is finalized.

 While these are the basic steps of most divorces, every divorce is different.
 Factors related to the marriage can make these steps move faster or slower and add to or shorten the process.